rfagaraz/VTEX-SF-Verification/README.md

 # VTEX-SF-export

-Python script to check any donations made at VTEX e-commerce website that didn't get through to Salesforce
+This script checks if any Transactions on VTEX have not been exported to Salesforce